coreymichaud/Alzheimers-Detection/README.md

 # Alzheimers-Detection-Using-Handwriting
-This is a notebook where I analyze the DAWRIN dataset to detect alzheimer's in an individuals handwriting.
+This is a python notebook where I analyze the DAWRIN dataset to detect alzheimer's in an individuals handwriting.
 To classify, I used random forest in python.

 # Background
   Alzheimer's is a type of dementia that effects memory, thinking, and behvior.
 It is caused by increasing age, and primarily affects people above the age of 65.
 As a person develops Alzheimer's, it progressively becomes worse where the individual can lose the ability to carry a conversation or even take care of themselves.
 After diagnosis, a person can expect to live on average between 4 to 8 years, but on better cases up to 20 years.
 Luckily there is medication to help slow the worsening of Alzheimer's, but nothing to completely prevent it from happening.